xeome/notes.xeome.dev/content/notes/Optimizing images.md

 ### Lossy

-Following command can be used to losslessly compress a png file to webp with highest compression settings:
+Following command can be used to lossy compress a png file to webp with highest compression settings:

 ```C
 cwebp -quiet -v -mt -af -m 6 -q 97 input.png -o output.webp